How to Save Like the Wealthy

 Never Stop Building Your Opportunity Fund

-After you have an Emergency Fund set up that you can readily access, continue to build savings.
+After you have an Emergency Fund set up that you can readily access, continue to save money.
 Don’t stop after getting to a set dollar amount.
-There’s no limit or ceiling to have in savings.
+There’s no limit or ceiling to what you could save.

 Continue to move money systematically into an opportunity fund.